lingster/freshtariffs/README.md

 # freshtariffs
-Rich OpenSource Telecom Rates Management &amp; API System written in Laravel Framework. for demo check www.freshtarrifs.com
+Rich OpenSource Telecom Rates Management &amp; API System written in Laravel Framework. for demo check www.freshtarrifs.com .

+With FreshTariffs App You Can

 # Demo Video of the app - Click on Image to watch